 Amenities & Common Areas: The most common are pools, gyms, a club house and tennis courts.
 However there are several Developments lakeside that even have a yacht club, movie theater and “Temazcales” (Mexican Sweat Lodge).
 Not needing to build your own pool, gym or tennis court results in big cost savings and is one of many reasons people decide to invest in a gated community.
 They share these common areas with other residents and don't need to worry about maintaining them on their own.
 Each property within the community is titled a percentage of the common areas and thus you are assigned to pay so much in HOA fees.

-Maintenance Fees: HOA fees are a result of the common grounds, street lighting, pool maintenance, electric and gardeners and guards Depending on the number of amenities, size of the development (payers) the price can vary from development to development dramatically.
+Maintenance Fees: HOA fees are a result of the common grounds, street lighting, pool maintenance, common electricity, and gardeners and guards.
+Depending on the number of amenities, size of the development (the amount of people paying in), the price can vary from development to development dramatically.
 The actual price you pay each year is determined by the cost of maintaining everything within the gated community and then divided by the amount of home owners.
 They typically range from 80 USD to 290 USD a month.
 A percentage of this also goes to the administration.

 Privacy: Privacy depends largely on the type of development you have chosen, where your lot is situated within the complex and how the house is orientated.
 Many of the homes are built within a few meters of each other and noise can also be a problem in some communities.
 When purchasing a home already built, privacy concerns can be evaluated, however, when purchasing before completion in a new development, this can be difficult to determine.